barcus/bareos/README.md

 Bareos Director requires :

-* PostgreSQL or MySQL as a catalog backend
+* PostgreSQL or MySQL as a catalog backend (MySQL deprecated since Bareos 19.0.0)
 * SMTP Daemon as mail router (for reporting)

-Curently, PostgreSQL is not available on Alpine images.
+At this moment, PostgreSQL is not available on Alpine images.

 Bareos Webui requires (Alpine images only) :